saworbit/SPACE/docs/SIMULATIONS.md

 - **`nvme` CLI missing**: Install `nvme-cli` (`apt install nvme-cli`, `dnf install nvme-cli`, etc.)
 - **Permission denied**: `nvme connect` requires root; rerun with sudo
 - **Port already in use**: Change `LISTEN_PORT` or stop conflicting service
+- **SPDK not used**: Check that the binary was built with `--features spdk` and the host has hugepages + memlock; otherwise the sim logs a warning and continues with the native TCP path

 ### Other Simulations